 • Interactive formats such as poster presentations, short talks by participants, panel discussions, and method-focused workshops

-• Networking opportunities including a social evening and opportunities to connect with local researchers from the Mannheim and Heidelberg neuroscience community
+• Networking opportunities, including a social evening and the chance to connect with local researchers from the Mannheim and Heidelberg neuroscience communities

-• Practical components potentially including lab tours and demonstrations of state-of-the-art techniques in sleep and memory research
+• Practical components such as lab tours and demonstrations of state-of-the-art techniques in sleep and memory research

-The program is designed to foster exchange between participants and experts, encourage critical discussion of current research questions, and provide practical skills for investigating sleep-dependent memory processes.
+The program fostered exchange between participants and experts, encouraged critical discussion of current research questions, and provided practical skills for investigating sleep-dependent memory processes.

 Sponsors